ZenDeveloper7/Flutter-Exercises/whatsappclone/README.md

-# whatsappclone
+# Flutter Whatsapp Clone

-A new Flutter project.
+Just a simple repo of cloning whatsapp UI using Flutter.

 ## Getting Started